OpenHero/gblastn/README.txt

 you can:

-1) Download gblastn.1.1.tar.gz from https://github.com/OpenHero/gblastn/archive/gblastn.1.1.tar.gz
+1) Download v1.1.tar.gz of gblastn from https://github.com/OpenHero/gblastn/archive/v1.1.tar.gz
 and unpack the package:

 For example, on 64-bit Linux:

->tar zxvf gblastn.1.1.tar.gz
+>tar zxvf v1.1.tar.gz
 >cd gblastn.1.1
 >chmod +x install